vigetlabs/tailwindcss-plugins/README.md

 ## Notes

-There are some additional plugin examples included in this repository's **examples** directory.
+There are some additional plugin examples included in this repository’s **examples** directory.
 These are not registerable in your Tailwind config.
 The reasons for this are that these represent plugins which:

 * could have a number of different outputs that require varying approaches
 * have a highly specific project use case